Download this example

 PyEDB INFO: Builder was initialized.

-PyEDB INFO: EDB initialization completed in 9.1283 seconds.
+PyEDB INFO: EDB initialized.

 Create a config file with hole information#